Welcome to Incredible India

 Fairs & Festivals

 A home to enormous population practicing various religions and faith, festivities and celebrations is an affair that remains trendy throughout the year.
-With so many faith and cultures co-existing with each other, every month there is a big occasion for rejoicing for everyone in India.
+With so much of faith and cultures co-existing with each other, every month there is a big occasion for rejoicing for everyone in India.
 Some of the most popular festivals and fairs in India are Holi, Diwali, Dusshera, Id, Christmas Day, Pushkar Animal Fair, Suraj Kund Fair, Kumb Mela and others.
 The national festivals of India include Republic Day (26th January), Independence Day (15th August) and Gandhi Jayanti (2nd October)

 Counted among one of the best cuisines of the world, you will find Indian food to be hot and spicy.
 The savoury taste of Indian cuisines comes from the liberal use of various spices and green or red chillies powder.
-However, the use of species in Indian cuisines varies from region to region.
+However, the use of spices in Indian cuisines varies from region to region.
 The food from Andhra is the most hot and spicy whereas you will find Gujarati cuisines to be gentle in taste.
 If you wish to taste Indian food, it is good to start with lesser spicy food.
 After some time you will get use to Indian spicy food.

-Indian food is primarily is divided into two parts owing to cereals grown there.
+Indian food is primarily divided into two parts owing to cereals grown there.
 North Indian food being bread based due to cultivation of wheat is consisted of primarily Punjabi and Mughlai food.
 Mughlai cuisines mostly non-vegetarian have Afghani, Arabic and Turkish preparation methods.
 Contrary to north Indian food, the cuisines of South India are rice based.
 A typical South Indian meal includes sambhar (a thick vegetable and lentil chowder) with rice, rasam (a thin, peppery soup), or avial (mixed vegetables) with rice, traditionally served on a banana leaf as a plate.
 Likewise, every region of India has something special to offer for your culinary desires.

 In India, both GSM and CDMA services are widely offered with starting credit of Rs 120 and Rs 90 credits on the SIM.
 3G/4G services are widely available in India.
-Major telephone operators in India Major operators proving mobile services across India includes Bharti Airtel, Vodafone, BSNL, MTNL, Reliance Mobile (both GSM and CDMA), TATA DOCOMO (GSM), TATA Indicom(CDMA), Idea Cellular, Uninor, Aircel , MTS(CDMA) and Videocon Mobile.
+Major telephone operators in India Major telephone operators & mobile services across India includes Airtel, Vodafone, BSNL, MTNL, Reliance Mobile (both GSM and CDMA), TATA DOCOMO (GSM), TATA Indicom(CDMA), Idea Cellular, Uninor, Aircel , MTS(CDMA) and Videocon Mobile.

 Internet cafes can be found anywhere in India as they charge as low as 10-20 Rs per hour.
 The most common internet kiosks in India are Reliance World and Sify iWay.
-Wi-Fi penetration in India has yet to make its mark in India , though major airports and rail stations is India offer paid Wi-Fi on hourly basis.
+Wi-Fi penetration in India has yet to make its mark in India , though major airports and rail stations offer paid Wi-Fi on hourly basis.
 Delhi, Bangalore, Pune and Mumbai are the only cities in India with sound wi-fi coverage.
 3G/4G datacards/USB modems are rather more popular in India.

 On entering in India, you generally have to get yourself adjusted to a new climate, weather and food hence prompting you to be prone to mild fever at the start of the journey.
 It is always advisable to get your body to be relaxed for a day or one to acclimatize to the country before starting the journey.
 While eating, enjoy spicy food, cautiously, if it is not your regular diet.